$695,000 for 28 research projects on the experiences of First Nations, Inuit and Métis peoples

-Awarded by SSHRC and worth up to $25,000 each, Knowledge Synthesis Grants are designed to combine or “synthesize” existing academic knowledge on key challenges facing Canada, while identifying new areas needed for research.
-These grants place a strong focus on ensuring results are accessible to a broad audience, including decision-makers.
+Valued at up to $25,000 each, the Knowledge Synthesis Grants are designed to combine existing research on key challenges facing Canada, while identifying knowledge gaps where future research is needed.
+These grants place a strong emphasis on ensuring that the outcome of these projects is accessible to a broad audience, including decision-makers across community, public and private sectors.

 —The Honourable Kirsty Duncan, Minister of Science